How To Introduce Yourself For a Job Interview

 If you do love reading, let’s get back to it…

-If you’ve ever wondered, “where do I start?” or been perplexed as what to include when asked to introduce yourself.
+If you’ve ever wondered, “Where do I start?” or been perplexed as to what to include when asked to introduce yourself.

 There is certain information hiring managers really want to hear about during this little monologue, and certain information that is completely irrelevant to them, and even damaging to the first impression you make.